tlamedia/gtm-kit/readme.txt

 Release date: 2025-08-XX

 #### Bugfixes:
-* The add_to_cart event did not fire in some blocks.
+* The add_to_cart event did not fire in the all-products block.

 #### Other:
 * Require WooCommerce 9.0.